Bay Area Vision Research Day (BAVRD)

 September 12th, 2025

-Bay Area Vision Research Day (BAVRD) is a one-day research conference devoted to bringing the vision research community of the Bay Area together in order to present and to discuss new and exciting findings in the fields of ophthalmology, optometry, biology, neuroscience, visual psychophysics, and computer vision.
-What distinguishes BAVRD from other conferences is that it is primarily organized and run by graduate students from the Vision Science Graduate Group at the University of California, Berkeley.
-This year marks the 37th annual BAVRD!
+Bay Area Vision Research Day (BAVRD) is an annual, one-day research conference devoted to bringing the vision research community of the Bay Area together to present and discuss new and exciting findings in the fields of ophthalmology, optometry, biology, neuroscience, visual psychophysics, and computer vision.
+What distinguishes BAVRD from other conferences was that it is primarily organized and run by graduate students from the Vision Science Graduate Group at the University of California, Berkeley.
+2025 year marked the 37th annual BAVRD!

 BAVRD 2025

-This year, BAVRD will take place at International House on Friday, September 12th, 2025.
+This year, BAVRD took place at International House on Friday, September 12th, 2025.

 Time